sr-networks/ContactIndex/README.md

 <img width="394" alt="image" src="https://user-images.githubusercontent.com/127544698/226203613-3f9cdc14-5eab-4a19-bc75-1e1282928be7.png">

 Apparently for most European countries (except Sweden and Norway) a very convincing correlation between the estimated CX and the reproduction numbers is found.
-We will continue further analysis with those countries which have an R2 value above 0.5.
+We will continue further analysis with those countries which have an R2 value above 0.5: France, UK, Italy, Germany, Spain, Belgium, and Ireland.